dmorris0/python_intro/Chapter_08_Conditional_Logic_and_Control_Flow.md

 ...
 We are above target
 ```
-In addition any number of `elif` statements, that mean `else if`, can be added:
+In addition any number of `elif` statements, that mean "else if", can be added:
 ```python
 >>> result = 3
 >>> if result >= 4: